 Now that we have covered the basic definition of a broker, I suppose everyone can come up with a good guess on what mortgage brokers are.

-A mortgage broker basically helps to broker mortgages between a customer and a bank or financial institution.
-The mortgage broker counsels on the mortgages available from the various banks and financier and pick out the finest solutions that best meet your needs and priorities.
+A mortgage broker basically helps to broker mortgages between lenders and borrowers and provides advice, guidance, compare options and source best quotes & solutions for their customers.
 A mortgage broker does not fund the loans.
-The loans are ultimately provided by the banks and financial institutions.
+The loans are ultimately under-written, provided and managed by the lenders/banks/FIs.

-There are some mortgage brokers that front only an online portal website, merely acting as a straight through divert request form to divert your enquiry to multiple lenders to follow up on your enquiry.
-Customers often then end up getting more than 20 - 30 calls from multiple bankers calling them to request for information and customer repeating themselves over and over again.
+There are some "mortgage brokers" that only front an online portal website, merely acting as an enquiry collection centre and simply forwarding out all requests to all lenders.
+Customers often then end up getting more than 20 calls from multiple lenders & bankers calling them to request for information and customers repeating themselves over and over again.

-At Mortgage Supermart Singapore, you would be rest assured that a full-time personal loan broker will attend personally to your enquiry, understanding your needs and priorities and then submitting your application to the correct financier and bank based on your needs and objectives.
+At Mortgage Supermart, you would be rest assured that a dedicated broker will contact and attend to your enquiry, first understanding your needs, priorities and objectives and presenting you with suitable quotes/options/solutions for your consideration.

-A loan broker typically quite have the similar job scope of a mortgage broker but provides a wider scope of brokering services like enterprise loans, commercial loans, business loans, trade financing, equipment and machinery financing, project financing, micro loans and property mortgages etc., offering consumers and businesses a one stop solutions provider for all your financing needs.
+A loans broker typically quite have the same job scope of a mortgage broker but provides a wider scope of business lending solutions like business loans, trade financing, equipment and machinery finance, project financing, micro loans etc., offering consumers and businesses a one stop solutions provider for all your financing needs.
 The loans are ultimately still underwritten and financed by the banks.
 A loan broker does not fund the loans.

 - Independent Advisor

-- Widest Selections from over 25 banks, financial institutions and lenders
+- Widest Range of Selections & Solutions from over 30 lenders

 - Best Financing Deals & Rates